Skip to navigation Skip to content

 Customer has notified Centrelink of the details of changes in care + Read more ...

-Check Customer First to determine if either customer has notified Centrelink of the details of all changes in care for each child in their care.
+Check Customer First to decide if the customer has notified Centrelink of the details of all changes in care for each child in their care.

 Has the customer contacted Centrelink to report the care change details?